Built on the Principle of Mutual Benefit

 Did you know Nashville is the fourth Tennessee state capital?
 Nashville follows Knoxville, Murfreesboro and Kingston.
 The name Fourth Capital alludes to our hometown’s history and represents a bank that will stand proudly on the Cumberland River greeting everyone who arrives at Music City for generations to come.

 Formerly Tennessee Bank & Trust, Fourth Capital entered the Middle Tennessee market in 2004 by establishing a branch in Franklin and then in Nashville in 2006.
-In July 2020, we will open a flagship location at Peabody Plaza in Nashville’s Rolling Mill Hill neighborhood.
+In July 2020, we opened a flagship location at Peabody Plaza in Nashville’s Rolling Mill Hill neighborhood.
 We are one of eight banks wholly owned by entrepreneur, Gaylon M. Lawrence, Jr.

 At the Heart of How We Work